collective/collective.developermanual/source/getstarted/installation.rst

   Other operating system production installations are possible, but rarer.

-How to install Plone for testing or development
+How to install Plone
 ========================================================

-Plone can run  on any modern desktop or server operating system.
+Plone can run  on any modern desktop or server operating system:
+Linux, OSX, BSD and Microsoft Windows.

 * You can install Plone on the server for production usage